Coronavirus Disease 2019 (COVID-19) – Serology

 Complete all fields of the dedicated COVID-19 Serology Test Requisition form (do not use the COVID-19 Virus Test Requisition that is used for PCR testing).
 Include the patient's full name, date of birth, Health Card Number (must match the specimen label), patient address, physician name and address, specimen type and date of collection, reason for test, patient setting, clinical symptoms (including onset date) and medical history (including COVID-19 vaccination status), COVID-19 PCR result(s) and date(s) of testing, travel, and other exposure history.

-Centrifuge specimen if using SST.
-Place specimen in biohazard bag and seal.
-Specimens should be stored at 2-8°C following collection and shipped to PHO laboratory on ice packs as soon as possible and within 7 days from collection.
+PHO prefers centrifuged serum separator tubes for serological assays Place specimen in biohazard bag and seal.
+Specimens should be stored at 2-8°C following collection and shipped to PHO’s laboratory on ice packs as soon as possible and within 7 days from collection.

 Specimens may be stored on or off the clot or red blood cells for up to 1 day at 15-30°C or 7 days if refrigerated at 2-8°C. Stability past 7 days from the collection has not been evaluated at PHO’s laboratory.
 If shipping/testing will be delayed beyond the recommended storage time, remove serum from the clot and store at -20°C or colder and ship frozen.